Breezewrf/breezewrf.github.io/_pages/about.md

 I am an undergraduate student from Fuzhou University, major in *Computer science*, and a prospective Msc student of City University of Hong Kong.

 ## News

-- B.Sc Oral Defense.
-2022.5.21:heart:
+B.Sc Oral Defense. <div style="float: right;">2022.5.21 </div>
-- Congratulation!
-2022.5.15

-**Second Prize** in the Eastern Division of the 13th China University Student Service Outsourcing Innovation and Entrepreneurship Competition
+Congratulation!
+Second Prize in the Eastern Division of the 13th China University Student Service Outsourcing Innovation and Entrepreneurship Competition<div style="float: right;">2022.5.15 </div>